Join Our FREE Live Webinar

 For success, you should consider properties that only require repairs that fall within your budget and capabilities.

-Buy REO properties that demand at least 15 percent less the price of the last similar property sold in the area and, even consider listing it as rent to own property.
+Buy REO properties that demand at least 15 percent less than the price of the last similar property sold in the area and consider listing them as rent-to-own properties.

 It's wise to have multiple exit strategies and financial reserves in case you run into surprises and need a backup plan.